concon121/wannabe-awesome/README.md

 -   [vim-mode-plus](https://atom.io/packages/vim-mode-plus) - Provides vim modal control for Atom.
 -   [vim-mode-plus-ex-mode](https://atom.io/packages/vim-mode-plus-ex-mode) - ex-mode for vim-mode-plus.
 -   [word-count](https://atom.io/packages/wordcount) - Counts the words (and characters) in your current document, as well as in your selections and displays it in the status bar.

+## Development Tools

+### Github

+-   [github-changelog-generator](https://github.com/skywinder/github-changelog-generator) - A Ruby gem which will automatically generate a change log from your tags, issues, labels and pull requests on Github.